martinolsson/freakshowlarp/characters.md

 position: 3
 layout: page
 description: The full cast.
 What kind of freak are you?
-landing-title: Who is Who in The Freak Show
+landing-title: Who is Who in The Freak Show?
 show-in-nav: true
 image: assets/images/barnum-bailey-lo.jpg
 ---